toenails6/AAE56000_SP25_Team18/README.md

 Grid blocks with fire intensity of 0 means have no active presence of fires.
 A fire intensity of 1 effectively instantly depletes the health a grid block.

+Fires are considered as dead when intensity is three standard deviations below mean of new fire intensity settings.
+Fires also end when health of the corresponding grid block is depleted.

 # Fire Spread
 Fires can spread based on intensity and neighbouring risk factors, which means local intensity grows after neighbouring intensity reaches beyond a certain threshold based on local risk factor.